 Douglas Alexander, the trade minister who prepped Blair for prime minister’s questions, was this month given a new Cabinet Office role, where he joins the influential Pat McFadden, Blair’s former political secretary.

-• Ordered Apple, citing the Investigatory Powers Act 2016, to provide “back door” access to its devices, which would allow UK intelligence agencies to spy on British users.
+- Ordered Apple to provide legal “back door” access to its devices, which would allow UK intelligence agencies to spy on British users.
 In response, Apple has removed its Advanced Data Protection (ADP) system, which encrypts user files uploaded to the cloud, from its iPhone systems in the UK.
-Interestingly, Forbes ran a piece yesterday claiming that the FBI wants much the same thing stateside: “lawful” access to any encrypted data.
+Interestingly, Forbes ran a piece yesterday claiming that the FBI is seeking much the same thing stateside: “lawful” access to any encrypted data.

-The Starmer government’s latest crackpot idea is to relax UK property laws in order to erase all possible obstacles for “innovators”.
-Put simply, the government wants to give Silicon Valley tech companies, including presumably Oracle, free reign to feast on the intellectual property of writers, artists, musicians, filmmakers, journalists, publishers, poets, documentary makers, authors, scriptwriters and anyone else who produces original creative works, whether for pleasure or for profit, including the 2.4 million people who depend on it to make a living.
+The Starmer government’s latest dangerous idea is to relax UK property laws in order to eliminate obstacles for “innovators”.
+Put simply, the government wants to give Silicon Valley tech companies, including presumably Oracle, free reign to feast on the intellectual property of writers, artists, musicians, filmmakers, journalists, publishers, poets, documentary makers, authors, scriptwriters and anyone else who produces original creative works, including the 2.4 million people who depend on it to make a living.

-The one silver lining is that by doing so, the government has enraged some very powerful, vocal and influential people, including Sir Paul McCartney and Sir Elton John who pointed out that the move jeopardises the UK’s entire music industry, which is arguably one of the few industries left in the country still going reasonably strong.
-Perhaps, just perhaps, this backlash will bring much-needed public awareness and attention to the wider picture.
+The one silver lining is that by doing so, the government has enraged some very powerful, vocal and influential people, including Sir Paul McCartney and Sir Elton John who pointed out that the move jeopardises the UK’s entire music industry.
+Perhaps, just perhaps, this budding backlash will bring much-needed public attention to the wider picture here.
 This isn’t just about the future of the UK’s music industry; it’s about the future of basic freedoms and rights in one of the world’s oldest parliamentary democracies.

 This is all I had to read about Larry to know what he is about.
 He thinks wants AI be some sort of God, and he thinks this is possible if you give it enough data.